Don Shula: Personal life

 Shula married Painesville, Ohio native Dorothy Bartish, with whom he was in a relationship since high school, on July 19, 1958, after his playing career ended.
 They had five children: Dave (b.
 May 28, 1959), Donna (b.
 April 28, 1961), Sharon (b.
 June 30, 1962), Anne (b.
 May 7, 1964), and Mike (b.
 June 3, 1965).
 Dorothy died of breast cancer on February 25, 1991, aged 57.
 That same year, the Don Shula Foundation for Breast Cancer Research was founded.

 He married his second wife, Mary Anne Stephens, on October 15, 1993.
 They resided in the Indian Creek home Mary Anne had received in her divorce settlement from her third husband, investment banker Jackson T. Stephens.
-The couple split their time between Indian Creek and a home in San Francisco where they stayed during Florida's hurricane season.
+The couple split their time between Indian Creek and a home in Pebble Beach where they stayed during Florida's hurricane season.

 Shula was a devout Catholic throughout his life.
 He said in 1974, at the peak of his coaching career, that he attended Mass every morning.
 Shula once considered becoming a Catholic priest, but decided he could not commit to being both priest and coach.